Do I need building regulations approval for my outbuilding?

 Get guidance from the experts

-If your outbuilding project doesn't fit the above descriptions then you'll need to make a building regulations application – surveyors will come to inspect the work to ensure that the project is in accordance with the Building Regulations and buildings are safe for use.
+If your outbuilding project doesn't fit the above descriptions then you'll need to make a building regulations application – surveyors will come to inspect the work to satisfy themselves that the project is in accordance with the Building Regulations and buildings are safe for use.
 Every building project has its own unique requirements so always make sure you seek professional advice before getting started on the construction work.

 Find out more about how the building control process works.